Unique aquarium between Africa and the Middle East

 This parrotfish species (like many other species) comes in all kinds of color schemes.
 The remarkable thing is that the animals are born as females and eventually (after various stages) go through life as males.
 These fish can grow up to 90 cm.
 You often come across this species in the Red Sea.
 There is no real search, they will swim by.

 Most tourists come here to enjoy the sun, others mainly to dive or snorkel.
 Nowadays it is mainly a mix between the two.
 The best time for the underwater world is spring, autumn, and winter.
-The water is then 22 degrees, so nice for snorkeling.
+The water is then 22 degrees, so it is perfect for snorkelling.

 In the summer (June to August) it can reach 40 degrees here.
 And the hotels are full of sun worshippers.